-Using surfaceFeatureExtract utility prior to meshing with snappyHexMesh helps to extract the sharp edges and have a better mesh with snappyHexMesh on these edges.
-All edges are marked, whose adjacent surfaces normal are at an angle less than the angle specified in includedAngle.
-For the included angels, a special level of refinement can be set in the features sub-dictionary in the snappyHexMeshDict.
+Using surfaceFeatures utility prior to meshing with snappyHexMesh helps to extract the sharp edges and have a better mesh with snappyHexMesh on these edges.
+All edges are marked, whose adjacent surfaces normal are at an angle less than the angle specified in includedAngle in the surfaceFeaturesDict.
+The extracted edges are written to ".extendedFeatureEdgeMesh" files in constant/extendedFeatureEdgeMesh folder to be treated later in the meshing process.